 President & CEO

-- Visitation to inpatients has been expanded to allow for two designated healthy adults to switch out one time in a 24-hour period.
+- Visitation to inpatients has been expanded to allow for three designated healthy adults to switch out one time in a 24-hour period.
 This visitor can be a parent, guardian or adult designated by the parent/appointed caregiver.
 This allows families to choose who is most supportive of them while still reducing the overall numbers of visitors.
 This allows a designated parent/visitor to switch out one time each day between the hours of 9 AM and 9 PM.
 However, we will continue with ONE parent/visitor at a time regardless of whether the visit occurs inside or outside of the building.

 - An alternate parent/visitor will not be permitted to sign in until the other visitor has signed out and left the premises.
 The alternate visitor must be one of the two individuals designated on each patient’s visitor log kept with Security.